Dubbing: Brazil

 In Brazil, foreign programs are invariably dubbed into Brazilian Portuguese on free-to-air TV, with only a few exceptions.
 Films shown at cinemas are generally offered with both subtitled and dubbed versions, with dubbing frequently being the only choice for children's movies.
 Subtitling was primarily for adult audience movies until 2012.
 Since then, dubbed versions also became available for all ages.
 As a result, in recent years, more cinemas have opened in Brazil, attracting new audiences to the cinema who prefer dubbing.
 According to a Datafolha survey, 56% of Brazilian movie theaters' audience prefer to watch dubbed movies.
 Most of the dubbing studios in Brazil are in the cities of Rio de Janeiro and São Paulo.
+Because of the limited global market for Portuguese-language dubbing companies, Brazilian-made dubs are frequently exported to the rest of the Portuguese-speaking world, including Portugal itself.

-The first film to be dubbed in Brazil was the Disney animation "Snow White and the Seven Dwarfs" in 1938.
+The first film to be dubbed in Brazil was the Disney animation Snow White and the Seven Dwarfs in 1938.
 By the end of the 1950s, most of the movies, TV series and cartoons on television in Brazil were shown in its original sound and subtitles.
 However, in 1961, a decree of President Jânio Quadros ruled that all foreign productions on television should be dubbed.
 This measure boosted the growth of dubbing in Brazil, and has led to several dubbing studios since then.
 The biggest dubbing studio in Brazil was Herbert Richers, headquartered in Rio de Janeiro and closed in 2009.
 At its peak in the 80s and 90s, the Herbert Richers studios dubbed about 70% of the productions shown in Brazilian cinemas.